cmoore1776/x264-benchmark/readme.md

 docker run --rm -it -e THREADS=0 shamelesscookie/x264-benchmark:latest
 ```

 ## interpreting output

 The benchmark encodes a 10-second action clip from Heroes of the Storm at 6000K ([Twitch's maximum recommended bitrate](https://stream.twitch.tv/encoding/)) and at various resolutions, framerates, and presets.
 It then outputs the encoding speed as a multiple of framerate.
 This is meant to indicate how likely your system will be able to encode at those settings.

 Combinations that result in 1.5x or greater should be safe to stream at, but use your judgement.
 Certainly 1.0x or below will be too difficult.

+Here's some sample results from an i7 8700k with the default configuration (threads = 1/2 logical cores):

 ```
 resolution:  1920x1080 @ 60 fps